wso2/demo-open-banking.github.io/concepts.md

 - Processing online payments on behalf of PSUs by PISPs

 ## Consumer Data Right
-The Australian Government is introducing a Consumer Data Right (CDR) to give consumers more control over their data.
-Such as providing customers and small businesses choice about how their data is shared with third parties and sets standards for a whole industry about what data should be made available, safely.
+The Australian Government introduced the Consumer Data Right (CDR) to give consumers more control over their data.
+CDR provides customers and small businesses a choice about how their data is shared with third parties and sets standards for a whole industry about what data should be made available, safely.
 In doing so, CDR encourages competition between service providers, leading to better prices for customers and more innovative products and services.

 The CDR will be rolled out sector-by-sector, starting with the banking sector.
 Further information on the CDR is available on the Treasury website at https://treasury.gov.au/consumer-data-right.

 ### Consumer Data Standards

-The Consumer Data Standards (CDS) have been developed as part of the Australian Government's introduction of the CDR legislation to give Australians greater control over their data.
+The Consumer Data Standards (CDS) are the technical standards produced by Data61, which is the Data Standards Body that provides guidance for the banks/Data Holders on how to implement the CDR.
 These standards enable consumers to access and direct the sharing of data about them with third parties flexibly and simply, and in ways that ensure security and trust in how that data is being accessed and used.

 ### Stakeholders